shyamalpunekar/and-doctor-lookup-gestures/README.md

 # Doctor Lookup Website Android Independent Project

-#### Doctor Lookup Application, October 13 2017
+#### Doctor Lookup Application, October 20 2017

+##### Usage - Web Service Backends and Custom Fragments

 #### By Shyamal Punekar

 ## Description

-_An Android application where users may enter a medical issue into a form, submit it, and receive a list of doctors in your city (e.g. Portland).._
+_An Android application where users may enter a name of doctor into a form, submit it, and receive a list of doctors in your city (e.g. Portland).._

 ## Setup/Installation Requirements
 * Open Android Studio